sorydi3/bcnctestspringboot/README.md

 The application uses an H2 database.
 The database is initialized using a bean method that is executed at startup.
 The bean method creates some sample data that can be used to test the application.

-    The database can be accessed using the h2 console at http://localhost:8080/h2-console The console can be accessed using the following credentials:
+The database can be accessed using the h2 console at http://localhost:8080/h2-console

-            - JDBC URL: jdbc:h2:mem:testdb
-            - User Name: sa
-            - Password: password
+The database is configured to be in memory, so the data is lost when the application is stopped.

 The prices are stored in the price table.
 The price table has the following columns:
 - id: The price id.
 - brand_id: The brand id.
 - product_id: The product id.
 - price_list_id: The price list id.
 - start_date: The start date of the price.
 - end_date: The end date of the price.
 - price: The price value.
 - currency: The currency of the price.

 REST API